 Due to COVID-19 and the resulting school closures, a lot of parents of children with special needs have been struggling to facilitate their child’s education and therapy at home.
-Homeschooling a child with special needs can be a challenging task for the parents.
+Homeschooling your child during COVID-19, especially if they have special needs, can be a challenging task for the parents.
 However, the individual attention that the child can get at home, unlike in mainstream schools, can lead to positive outcomes.

 Staying at home can be frustrating for the child.
 Parents can use fun activities and set up a routine for their child that keeps them engaged and motivated.

 Here are some tips that can help you get started with homeschooling with your child:

 It is good to have certain hours of the day designated for learning, rest, and play activities.
 This can help children know what to expect each day and make them more comfortable in switching from one activity to another.

 Make sure that the room is free of distraction and comfortable for the child.
 Some children with autism may dislike and feel overwhelmed with certain sensory stimulation.
 Make sure that your child feels safe and relaxed in their learning space.

 Every child learns differently.
 It is important to set learning goals according to your child’s pace.
 Some children have a shorter attention span than others, so make sure you include breaks in your study plan.